Himanshu49Gaur/Python_Tools/IWP/readme.md

 - Grasp the **client-server programming** model and its use in web applications.
 - Utilize **scripting languages** for front-end and back-end development, recognizing their limitations.
 - Build **interactive web applications** and comprehend modern web frameworks.

+### Expected Learning Outcomes

+Upon completion, you will be able to:

+- Differentiate web protocols and web architectures[file:1].
+- Implement client-side scripting using JavaScript.
+- Utilize PHP for server-side scripting.
+- Develop XML-based and AJAX-powered web applications.
+- Create dynamic web solutions using Perl, NodeJS, AngularJS, JSON, and AJAX[file:1].

+---